-Emergency - 911

-Non - Emergency -763-493-8222

-Non- Emergency - 952-949-6200
+Brooklyn Park Police Eden Prairie Police Emergency - 911 Emergency - 911 Non - Emergency -763-493-8222 Non- Emergency - 952-949-6200 Crimes may also be reported directly to the Vice a Providents Deans the Director of Stude

-Crimes may also be reported directly to the Provost, Deans, the Director of Student Life, either Public Safety office, or the Director of Public Safety.
+Crimes may also be reported directly to the Vice Presidents, Deans, the Director of Student Life, either Public Safety office, or the Director of Public Safety.
 Please notify Public Safety anytime 911 services are requested (fire, law enforcement, and medical) on campus.